-Eat foods that our ancestors might have eaten 1,000,000 years ago.
+Eat foods that our caveman ancestors might have eaten 1,000,000 years ago.
 But as simple as that sounds, it’s not always obvious whether a food existed that long ago.

 And more importantly, that’s only a starting point.
-It makes sense that a food will probably be safe and healthy if it has been eaten for a million years, but newer foods definitely could be healthy.
+It makes sense that a food will probably be safe and healthy if it has been eaten for a million years, but newer foods definitely could also be healthy.

 So to make going Paleo as easy as possible, I’ve put together this Paleo Diet Food List.